Greencore reports ‘encouraging start’ to 2019

 Greencore chief executive Patrick Coveney.
 Photograph: Dara Mac Donaill/The Irish Times

-While the headline revenue figure was up 5.8 per cent on a pro forma basis, revenues were down 5.7 per cent on a reported basis.
+The headline revenue figure was up 5.8 per cent, when disposals and units that have ceased trading are factored in to the numbers.
+When stripped out, revenues were down 5.7 per cent.

-The “food to go” category delivered growth for the company which now operates solely in the UK after having sold its US operations in November 2018.
-Revenue in the food to go categories rose 6.4 per cent while revenue across the remainder of the group’s continuing operations increased 4.7 per cent on a pro forma basis.
+The “food-to-go” category delivered growth for the company which now operates solely in the UK after having sold its US operation in November 2018.
+Revenue in the food-to-go categories rose 6.4 per cent while revenue across the remainder of the group’s continuing operations increased 4.7 per cent.

 The sale of its US business resulted in London-listed Greencore announcing its plan to return up to £509 million to shareholders by way of a tender offer.
 Completion of the tender offer is conditional on shareholder approval at the company’s annual general meeting (agm) which takes place today.

-In terms of its future outlook, Greencore said it reaffirmed the statement for continuing operations included in its results for 2018.
+In terms of its future outlook, Greencore reaffirmed the statement for continuing operations included in its results for 2018.

 “The group anticipates continued underlying revenue growth in its key convenience food categories,” the company said in a stock market announcement.